 Where Tech & IT Jobs Are Most Wanted?

-Different public and private firms and investors are gravitating towards particular regions of Canada, with Ontario, Alberta, Quebec and British Columbia leading in IT sectors.
-Toronto and Montreal is the hub of tech market in the country with immense talent and opportunities for immigrants.
+Different public and private firms and investors are gravitating towards particular regions of Canada, with Ontario, Alberta, Quebec, and British Columbia leading in IT sectors.
+Toronto and Montreal are the hub of the tech market in the country with immense talent and opportunities for immigrants.

 Managerial and Business Development Jobs

-Here is a short list of most popular in-demand Managerial and Business Development Jobs :
+Here is a shortlist of the most popular in-demand Managerial and Business Development Jobs :